gratienj/meshgallery/doc/geoscience.rst

    :align: right

-Welcome to ExaMeshGallery's documentation!
+Geoscience meshes gallery
 ========================================================

 Welcome to the 3D Mesh Gallery for Exascale Simulation

-This gallery presents a collection of 3D meshes.
-It aims at providing free meshes that can beused to design and validate tools to generate and manage meshes for high-fidelity simulations for exascale computational systems.
+This gallery presents a collection of 3D meshes, that can be used to design tools to manage meshes for high-fidelity simulations for exascale computational systems.
 Explore and visualize complex geometries that enable groundbreaking research and innovation across various scientific and engineering disciplines.